 Second Story for Homeless Youth

-Second Story for Homeless Youth provides youth experiencing homelessness with a safe place to live as well as counseling and other long-term support so they can build skills to live independently.
+Second Story for Homeless Youth provides youth experiencing homelessness or unstable housing with rental assistance, case management, counseling, life skills lessons, and other long-term support so they can build skills to live independently.

 Program Highlights

-• Long-term housing and support for youth aged 18-24 who are experiencing homelessness or living in an unsafe situation (depending on your age and situation you may need a referral from a service provider).
+• Long-term rental assistance and support for youth aged 18-24 who are experiencing homelessness or living in an unsafe situation (depending on your age and situation you may need a referral from a service provider).

 • This program is not an emergency shelter – we have eligibility requirements and an application process.